NadjaUvA/nadjavanthoff.github.io/_pages/research.md

 *with [Arthur Lewbel](https://sites.google.com/bc.edu/arthur-lewbel/home) and [Giovanni Mellace](https://sites.google.com/site/giovannimellace/)*

-> We consider estimating a local average treatment effect given an endogenous binary treatment and two or more valid binary instruments.
-We propose a novel limited monotonicity assumption that is generally weaker than alternative monotonicity assumptions considered in the literature, and allows for a great deal of choice heterogeneity.
-Using this limited monotonicity, we define and identify the Combined Complier Local Average Treatment Effect
-(CC-LATE), which is arguably a more policy relevant parameter than the weighted average of LATEs identified by Two Stage Least Squares.
-We apply our results to estimate the effect of learning one’s HIV status on protective behaviors.
+> We consider identification of a local average treatment effect given an endogenous binary treatment and two or more valid binary instruments.
+We propose a novel limited monotonicity assumption that is generally weaker than alternative monotonicity assumptions, and that allows for a great deal of choice heterogeneity.
+Using this limited monotonicity, we define and identify the Combined Complier Local Average Treatment Effect (CC-LATE), which is arguably a more policy-relevant parameter than the weighted average of LATEs identified by Two Stage Least Squares.
+We apply our results to estimate the effect of learning of one’s HIV status on protective behaviors.

 Download: [📄](/files/LiM-CCLATE.pdf)